walidshaari/Certified-Kubernetes-Security-Specialist/README.md

   *Linux Foundation offer several discounts around the year e.g. CyberMonday, Kubecon attendees among other special holidays/events*

-### URLs allowed in the extra single tab
+### URLs to prepare for the exam:
-  - From Chrome or Chromium browser to open one additional tab in order to access Kubernetes Documentation:
+  - Kubernetes Documentation:
     - https://kubernetes.io/docs and their subdomains
     - https://github.com/kubernetes and their subdomains
     - https://kubernetes.io/blog and their subdomains